ambielecki/e28/p3/README.md

 go to /journal/edit/{id} OR go to /journal -> click Add Entry to go to /journal/create
 * Filters on journal list are not perfect nor complete, still can have some timing issues even with debounce
 * List search filtering is just MySQL like statements, so, nothing fancy and will get slow
+* No test for changing password, I am using the same test user live and for testing, so don't want to break anything.
+In real deployment I would test that and have additional test users (also didn't want to get too crazy setting env variables if you plan on testing locally).